yesequin/Google_Data_Analytics_Course/README.md

     Population: all possible data values in a certain data set.

     Primary key: references a column in which each value is unique

+    Professional relationship building: Building relationships by meeting people both in person and online (Refer to Networking)

     Profit margin: a percentage that indicates how many cents of profit have been generated for each dollar of sale.